stefanregalia/DS-3021/07_ML_Eval_Metrics/Model_Metrics_Lab_Updated.md

  - [Mushroom Documentation](https://archive.ics.uci.edu/dataset/848/secondary+mushroom+dataset)

 Part 2.
-Build a kNN model and evaluate the model using using the metrics discussed in class (Accuracy, TPR, FPR, F1, Cross Entropy, and ROC/AUC).
-Make sure to calculate the prevalence to provide a reference for some of these measures.
-Make sure to properly clean and prepare the data ahead of building the model.
+Build a kNN model, make sure to calculate the prevalence to provide a reference for some of these measures and to properly clean and prepare the data ahead of building the model.
+Evaluate the model using using the metrics discussed in class (Accuracy, TPR, FPR, F1, Cross Entropy, and ROC/AUC).
+What do these metrics tell you about the model?

 Part 3.
 In consideration of all the metrics you just used are there a few that seem more important given the question you are asking?
 Why?

 Part 4.
-Consider where miss-classification errors are occurring, is there a pattern?
+Consider where classification errors are occurring, is there a pattern?
 If so discuss this pattern and why you think this is the case.

 Bonus.
 Use a metric we did not discuss in class (reference the sklearn model metrics documentation).
 Once you have the output, summarize in a sentence or two what the metric is and what it means in the context of your question.